 I have a previous post on 10 FREE Kindergarten Apps where you can read more about some of the apps my students enjoyed.
 Since we had iPads, I’m not sure if all of these games are compatible with other devices.

 4. Digital Task Cards: If you need more educational activities to use with your iPads, I have created Digital Task Cards for grade PreK-2nd.
-These work with the FREE Powerpoint app and after downloading my task cards to your computer, I show you how to simply transfer the files to your iPad, so they are stored in the Powerpoint app for easy access.
-The task cards are self-checking, so when students get a correct answer it provides a “chime” sound and transitions to the next slide, while a wrong answer stays on the screen and makes a “clank” sound.See them in action:
+These work with the FREE Powerpoint app.
+After downloading my task cards to your computer, I show you how to simply transfer the files to your iPad.

 8. Epic: Lastly, my friend Mary Kate also uses Epic which is a digital library full of books and videos.
 Her students were listening to non-fiction books so they could write reports about them.
 Epic is FREE for teachers and librarians and an easy way to use technology in the classroom.